SlimIO/Npm-registry/README.md

 ```

 ### Registry.membership(scope: string, auth?: string): Promise< Roster >;
-Get memberships of an organisation
+Get memberships of an organisation.
+Auth parameter is an optional HTTP Authorization header `username:password`.
 > If the organisation is private, you need to be logged to see memberships.

 ```ts
 interface Roster {
     [username: string]: "developer" | "admin" | "owner"